 15. Dive Watches

-While many types of watches are also water-resistant, diving watches are meant explicitly for underwater activities, generally up to 1,000ft (300m).
-Dive watches possess the required standards to withstand rigorous conditions deep underwater, something that simple water-resistant wristwear doesn’t.
+While many watches are water-resistant, diving watches are meant explicitly for underwater activities, generally to 200m (660ft).

-They are not only resistant to water, but the water pressure as well.
 To withstand the pressure down below, the construction of the watch needs to be very tough.
-Therefore, the timepieces regularly use rubber seals to protect the openings around the crown and come with a screwable crown for extra resistance.
+Therefore, the timepieces use rubber seals to protect the openings around the crown and come with a screw-down crown for extra resistance.

-Standard features of a classic dive watch include a longer band to fit over a diving suit, a rotating bezel that can be rotated only in one direction, allowing for tracking the remaining air supply precisely, and luminous hands and indices for better readability deep below.
+Standard features of a classic dive watch also include a longer band to fit over a diving suit, a rotating bezel that can be moved only in one direction (allowing for safe tracking of the time spent underwater), and luminous hands and indices for better readability in the dark.

-Dive watches are perfect for everyday wear since they come with a style that suits not only professional activities in the water but a wide variety of occasions.
+Dive watches are perfect for everyday wear, as well as for fancier events due to their looks that suits not only professional activities in the water but a wide variety of occasions.
 As a result, it’s quite common to find a metal dive watch paired with a suit and tie.

 16. Military Watches

-These hand watches are for simple yet effective use.
-Military watches don’t have many fancy attributes – they are meant to show time and be rugged to stand dirt, mud, and wet conditions.
+Military watches (aka field watches) don’t have many fancy attributes – they are meant to show time and be rugged to stand the dirt, mud, and wet conditions.

-But don’t get me wrong – “rugged” can also mean stylish and good-looking.
-Many military watch brands produce very durable and straightforward yet fashionable wristwear.
+But don’t get me wrong – rugged can also mean stylish and good-looking.
+As a result, many military watch brands produce very durable and straightforward yet good-looking field watches.

 17. Dress Watches